thunks/thunks/README.md

 })
 ```

-### thunk.stop([messagge])
+### thunk.stop([message])

-This will stop control flow process with a message similar to Promise's cancelable(not implement yet).
+This will stop control flow process with a message similar to Promise's cancelable(not implemented yet).
 It will throw a stop signal object.
-Stop signal is a object with a message and `status === 19`(POSIX signal SIGSTOP) and a special code.
+Stop signal is an object with a message and `status === 19`(POSIX signal SIGSTOP) and a special code.
 Stop signal can be caught by `onstop`, and aslo can be caught by `try catch`, in this case it will not trigger `onstop`.

 ```js
 const thunk = require('thunks')({